Sheep 101 logo

 Extra-Label Drug Use

-Extra-label drug use can be legal when the health of an animal is threatened and there is no other treatment alternative.
-However unapproved drugs cannot be used "off-label" to improve performance or control reproduction.
-As compared to cattle, horses, pigs, and swine, fewer drugs are federally-approved for use in sheep.
+In addition to using a drug that is not labeled for a particular species or class, giving a higher dosage of an "approved" drug or administering it in a different manner (SQ vs. IM) also constitutes extra-label drug use.
+Extra-label drug use is only allowed when the health of an animal is threatened and there is no other treatment alternative.
+Unapproved drugs cannot be used "off-label" to improve performance or control reproduction.
+As compared to cattle, horses, and swine, far fewer drugs are approved by FDA for use in sheep.
+The Minor Use Minor Species (MUMS) law is supposed to make it easier for drug companies to get approvals for sheep.

 Withdrawal period

-A withdrawal period is the amount of time it takes for the drug to "clear" the animal's system, so that unsafe levels of drug residues do not remain in the tissues.
+The withdrawal period is the amount of time it takes for a drug to "clear" the animal's system, so that drug residues do not remain in the tissues or milk.
 Every federally-approved drug or animal health product has a withdrawal period printed on the product label or package insert.
-Products carry meat withdrawal periods ranging from 0 to 60 days.
-Withdrawal periods can be an important consideration when choosing which drug to use to treat a sick animal.

 Antibiotics

 An antibiotic is a medication used to treat or prevent bacterial infections.
-When used appropriately, antibiotics are a powerful tool for maintaining healthy animals.
-Not all antibiotics work the same and each acts against different types of bacterial infections.
-Sometimes, cultures are necessary to determine which antibiotic a bacteria is sensitive to.
+When used properly, antibiotics are powerful tools for maintaining healthy, productive animals.
+Not all antibiotics work the same and are effective against the same bacteria or diseases.
+Sometimes, laboratory cultures are necessary to determine which antibiotic(s) should be used to treat a specific disease.

-Antibiotics FDA-approved for sheep (source: Animal Drugs @ FDA)
+Antibiotics FDA-approved for sheep

 Trade name